Asmodai/gohacks/doc/go/dag.md

 }
 ```

+A `meta` predicate used by all predicates.

+The meta preducate presents common fields and methods so as to avoid duplicate
+code.

 #### func (*MetaPredicate) EvalExclusiveRange

 ```go
 func (meta *MetaPredicate) EvalExclusiveRange(input Filterable) bool
 ```
+Does the predicate's input value fall within the exclusive range defined in the
+predicate's filter value?

 #### func (*MetaPredicate) EvalInclusiveRange

 ```go
 func (meta *MetaPredicate) EvalInclusiveRange(input Filterable) bool
 ```
+Does the predicate's input value fall within the inclusive range defined in the
+predicate's filter value?

 #### func (*MetaPredicate) EvalStringMember

 ```go
 func (meta *MetaPredicate) EvalStringMember(input Filterable, insens bool) bool
 ```
+Is the predicate's input value a member of the array of strings in the
+predicate's filter value?

 #### func (*MetaPredicate) GetFloatValueFromInput

 ```go
 func (meta *MetaPredicate) GetFloatValueFromInput(input Filterable) (float64, bool)
 ```
+Return the predicate's input value as a 64-bit float.

+This will return the value for the key on which the predicate operates.

 #### func (*MetaPredicate) GetFloatValues

 ```go
 func (meta *MetaPredicate) GetFloatValues(input Filterable) (float64, float64, bool)
 ```
+Return both the predicate's input value and filter value as a 64-bit float.

 #### func (*MetaPredicate) GetPredicateFloatArray

 ```go
 func (meta *MetaPredicate) GetPredicateFloatArray() ([]float64, bool)
 ```
+Return the predicate's filter value as an array of 64-bit floats.

 #### func (*MetaPredicate) GetPredicateStringArray

 ```go
 func (meta *MetaPredicate) GetPredicateStringArray() ([]string, bool)
 ```
+Return the predicate's filter value as an array of strings.

 #### func (*MetaPredicate) GetStringValues

 ```go
 func (meta *MetaPredicate) GetStringValues(input Filterable) (string, string, bool)
 ```
+Return both the predicate's input value and filter value as a string.

 #### type NEQBuilder